WESTGATE CENTER

 Fairview Park and Rocky River, Ohio

-The first operational WESTGATE CENTER store, a 3-level (140,000 square foot), Cleveland based Halle Brothers Company, opened its doors on February 2, 1954.
-A 2-level (140,000 square foot), Dearborn, Michigan-based Federal was dedicated, along with the mall, on April 1, 1954.
-On hand for the grand opening were Anthony Visconsi, B.L.
+A Stouffer's Restaurant became the first operational WESTGATE CENTER store on February 1, 1954.
+On the following day, a 3-level (140,000 square foot) Cleveland based Halle Brothers Company opened its doors.
+A 1-level (100,000 square foot), Dearborn, Michigan-based Federal department store was dedicated, along with the mall, on April 1, 1954.
+On hand for the grand opening were Anthoni Visconsi, B.L.
 Boykin and William Boykin.
 Henry W. Speeth (Cuyahoga County commissioner) snipped a ceremonial ribbon.

 WESTGATE was joined by PARMATOWN CENTER {8 miles southeast, in Parma} in 1960, and GREAT NORTHERN MALL {4.5 miles southwest, in North Olmstead} in 1976.

 Federal closed and set up shop in a new 1-level (65,000 square foot) store in August 1961.
 This was built, as a freestanding structure, in the northeast parking area of WESTGATE CENTER.
 Meanwhile, the original in-mall store had been leased by Cleveland-based Higbee's.
-They enlarged it (to 180,000 square feet) and opened on October 29, 1961.
+They enlarged it -to 2 levels and 180,000 square feet- and opened for business on October 29, 1961.
 This was the Higbee's chain's first branch.

 By 1968, a roofing renovation was underway.
 Upon completion of the remodeling, in August 1969, the name of the shopping hub was changed to WESTGATE MALL.
 The second Federal store was shuttered in 1969 and replaced by a Spartan-Atlantic discount mart.
 This store opened on August 23, 1970 and was in business for nearly 4 years.
 The vacant building was renovated by Higbee's, who opened a new Home Store in October 1974.